akeneo/pim-community-dev/UPGRADE.md

     cd pim-community-standard/
     ```

-2. Update the configuration files:
+3. Update the configuration files:

+    An easy way to update them is to copy/paste configuration files from the latest standard edition.
+Normally you shouldn't have made a single change to them in your project.
+If it's the case, don't forget to update them with your changes.

     First, we'll consider you have a `$PIM_DIR` variable: